adel-gu/Budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microvers for providing this great opportunity and for the project guide as well 👏
+- I would like to thank Microvers for providing this great opportunity and for the project guide as well 👏
+- Huge appriciation to [Gregoire Vella](https://www.behance.net/gregoirevella) for providing design system guidelines since this project is built upon that ✨

 <p align="right">(<a href="#readme-top">back to top</a>)</p>